SkipeeD/yreewsfs/README.md

 - Home page that lists all articles
 - About and contact pages
 - `/admin` page with a WYSIWYG editor for adding new articles (uses Quill)
-- Articles are stored in `src/data/articles.json`
+- Articles are stored in a JSON file.
+Locally this is `src/data/articles.json`, while on Vercel the file is written to `/tmp/articles.json` which persists for the life of the deployment instance only.

 ## Development